Audumla/audiot-rpi-nodered/README.md

+##Supported Tags
+*rpiv2 (Build for armv7l with module versions as specified below) *rpiv1, latest (Build for armv7l with module versions as specified below)

 # audiot-rpi-nodered
 Docker Image with [Node.js](https://nodejs.org/) and [Node-RED](http://nodered.org/)
 Based on [Raspbian Jessie](resin/rpi-raspbian:jessie) image using armv6l based builds

 A docker implementation for Node-Red on a RaspberryPi providing native device access such as GPIO, I2C etc. The base image

 Built with device access to GPIO, I2C etc, and pre installed modules:
    * node-red-contrib-gpio